This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 What do Christians believe about divorce and remarriage?

-Christians believe in the power of God to redeem and restore relationships, including marriages.
-They view divorce and remarriage as a departure from the original intention of a lifelong commitment, which can hinder the opportunity for God to redeem and restore the marriage.
+Christians believe in God’s power to redeem and restore relationships, including marriages.
+They view divorce and remarriage as a departure from the original intention of a lifelong commitment.
+This can hinder God’s ability to redeem and restore the marriage.

 How does divorce and remarriage impact children?

-Many Christians believe that children instinctively desire to see their parents reconciled rather than seeing them move on to new relationships.
-They argue that remarriage can create confusion and additional emotional challenges for children who have already experienced the pain of their parent’s separation or divorce.
+Many Christians believe that children want to see their parents reconciled.
+They think remarriage can confuse and hurt children who have already experienced their parents’ separation or divorce.

 Why do Christians place importance on the marriage vow?

-Christians view marriage as a sacred covenant and believe that breaking that vow through divorce and subsequent remarriage undermines the sanctity of the commitment made before God and others.
+Christians see marriage as a sacred covenant.
+They believe breaking the vow through divorce and remarriage undermines the commitment made before God and others.

 Is there room for grace and redemption in the context of divorce and remarriage?

-Christians acknowledge the need for grace, redemption, and sanctification in all areas of life, including marriage.
-They believe that God’s grace is sufficient and can bring healing and redemption to those who have experienced divorce.
-Christians also recognize the possibility of finding love and entering into a new marriage where both partners share a relationship with Jesus Christ.
+Christians believe in God’s grace and redemption in all areas of life, including marriage.
+They think God’s grace can heal and redeem those who have experienced divorce.
+Christians also see the possibility of finding love and entering into a new marriage where both partners share a relationship with Jesus Christ.

 What do the Bible and Jesus’ teachings say about divorce and remarriage?